ritviks-github/medical_Dashboard/README.md

+# How to Use
+Pull the project into your machine, and make the following changes You will be needed to add your database connection string, and by looking at various database user models, you might need to populate the clusters with sample data

 # Medical Dashboard

 A full-stack web application designed to manage and view patient information, built with React (front-end), Node.js/Express (back-end), and MongoDB (database).
 The app provides a responsive and intuitive interface for healthcare professionals to track patient details, search by mobile number, and view medical history and treatment plans.